 Myth: My race or ethnicity doesn’t really matter for donation

 Fact: We must work to overcome the myth that race or ethnicity doesn’t really matter for donation.
 The fact is that organ and tissue transplantation is not constrained by race or ethnicity; however, transplant success rates increase when organs are matched between members of similar race and ethnicity with similar genetic composition.
 Currently, ethnic minorities are in desperate need of more organ, eye, and tissue donors as they represent over 58% of the national organ transplant waiting list but makeup only 33% of actual donors.
 Read more on multicultural donors here.
+Or watch a short video here from HRSA.

 Myth: Donation will cost my family a lot of money